Easy Homemade Recipes

 There's nothing like a tender piece of veal for the perfect Veal Sandwich every time.

-And if you don't like extra carbs, ditch the bun and make this veal parmigiana with a side of sauteed rapini or brussel sprouts.
+And if you don't like extra carbs, ditch the panini bun and make this veal parmigiana with a side of sauteed rapini or brussel sprouts.

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe SaveSaved!

-Prep Time 20 mins
+Prep Time 20 minutes mins

-Cook Time 1 hr
+Cook Time 1 hour hr

-Total Time 1 hr 20 mins
+Total Time 1 hour hr 20 minutes mins

 Course Main Entrées